Mirantis/mke-docs/content/docs/concepts/cni.md

 {{< callout type="important" >}}

 - You must choose whether to specify an exact YAML specification for the Helm installation of Tigera Operator during the initial cluster installation.
-- The supplied yaml for `values.yaml` must include the exact first line `kubeletVolumePluginPath: /var/lib/k0s/kubelet`, otherwise the MKE 4 installation will fail.
+- The supplied YAML for `values.yaml` must include the exact first line `kubeletVolumePluginPath: /var/lib/k0s/kubelet`, otherwise the MKE 4 installation will fail.

 {{< /callout >}}